 Unfortunately, horehound candy — often used for nausea and other ailments — is not considered safe for pregnant women.
 This may be because of a lack of research on horehound consumption in pregnant women.

-In addition, there are ethical implications of performing experimental studies on pregnant participants; therefore, many plants and herbs have not been proven safe for pregnancy.
+In addition, there are ethical implications of performing experimental studies on pregnant participants; therefore, many plants and medicinal herbs have not been proven safe for pregnancy.

 While the actual amount of horehound in the hard candies varies from recipe to recipe or brand to brand, it is best to steer clear of these bitter treats while you are pregnant.